ameiyn510/eloquent-javascript/reading/ch2-program-structure.md

 - Obj 3

 ##Expressions and Statements
->In Chapter 1, we made some values and then applied operators to them to get new values.
-Creating values like this is an essential part of every JavaScript program, but it is only a part.
+Creating values is essential for every JavaScript program.
+But only part.

-A fragment of code that produces a value is called an expression.
-Every value that is written literally (such as 22 or "psychoanalysis") is an expression.
+A fragment of code producing a value is called an expression.
+Every value written literally is an expression.

-If an expression is a sentence fragment, a statement corresponds to a full sentence in human language.
-A program is simply a list of statements.
+>If an expression is a sentence fragment, a statement corresponds to a full sentence in human language.
+A program is simply a list of statements. -Eloquent JavaScript

 The simplest statements are expressions followed by a semi-colon.